WASdev/sample.javaee7.jms/README.md

 This sample uses simplified API of JMS2.0.
 It contains couple of servlets for performing Point to Point and Publish/Subscribe messaging.The JMS Servlet provides means to send/receive messages to a queue and also publish and subscribe messages from a Topic.

 This sample requires that you create some resources before you deploy the application.
-Complete the following steps to create the required resources:

-1. Create Bus
-2. Add server as bus member
-3. Create a Queue destination (Ex: Queue1)
-4. Create a Topic Space destination (Ex: TS1)
-5. Create a QueueConnectionFactory (Ex: jndi_JMS_BASE_QCF)
-6. Create a TopicConnectionFactory (Ex: jmsTCF)
-7. Create a JMSQueue (Ex: jndi_INPUT_Q)
-8. Create a JMSTopic (Ex : jmsTopic)

-If security is enabled, the following extra steps need to be done:

-1. Create an authentication alias
-2. Modify the connection factory to add the authentication alias details
-3. Add the user to the bus connector role
+1. If you are running the sample in WebSphere Application Server classic, you can create resources using configuration scripts published with the sample.

+    1.1 Run the createSIBusResources.py script from the app_server_root/bin directory to create the required resources.
+Provide cell_name, node_name, and server_name values and the path to the sample.javaee7.jms.war file in the command:

+    ./wsadmin.sh -f createSIBusResources.py cell_name node_name server_name path_to_file/sample.javaee7.jms.war

+    1.2 If security is enabled in the server, run the addAuthAlias.py script from the app_server_root/bin directory.
+Provide your user name and password in the command:

+    ./wsadmin.sh -f addAuthAlias.py user_name password

+2. If you are running the sample in WebSphere Liberty Profile follow the intructions in the sections below.

+You must create some resources before deploying the application.
+You can create resources using configuration scripts published with the sample.

+    Run the createSIBusResources.py script from the app_server_root/bin directory to create the required resources.
+Provide cell_name, node_name, and server_name values and the path to the sample.javaee7.jms.war file in the command:

+    ./wsadmin.sh -f createSIBusResources.py cell_name node_name server_name path_to_file/sample.javaee7.jms.war

+    If security is enabled in the server, run the addAuthAlias.py script from the app_server_root/bin directory.
+Provide your user name and password in the command:

+    ./wsadmin.sh -f addAuthAlias.py user_name password

 ## Getting Started